Checking Up on Digital Health

 Jess Leitch

-Co-Managing Director, frog North America
+Head of frog North America

-As Co-Managing Director, frog North America, Jess is responsible for leading the frog business in North America.
+As Head of frog North America, Jess is responsible for leading the frog business in North America.
 With a background in Service Design, Jess has spent the past 15 years leading teams in the design and launch of new products, services and businesses.
 Prior to frog, Jess was the Head of Service Design and Head of Studio at idean.
 Originally from Sydney, Australia, she lived in London for a number of years before moving to the US in 2019.
 In London, she received her Masters in Service Design.

 Sara Manzini